Rohan Amarasinghe: Operation Thrivida Balaya

 During the joint mission by the Sri Lankan Armed forces to break the siege at the Jaffna Fort on 13 September 1990, Lt.
 Rohan Amarasinghe led a team of 6 officers and 60 sailors along with 20 fibreglass dinghies to transport 240 troops across the Jaffna lagoon in Operation Thrividha Balaya.
 His team consisted of sub-lieutenants Noel Kalubowila, U S R Perera, H R P Gunawardena, W D E M Sudarshana, Pujitha Vithana and A S L Gamage.
 Lt.
-Chanaka Rupasinghe (Injured during the operation) was occupying a FDG with a specialist diving team.
+Chanaka Rupasinghe (injured during the operation) was occupying an FDG with a specialist diving team.
 The LTTE had fortified heavy weapons on both sides of the besieged Jaffna fort and the Gurunagar Jetty.
-In preparation for the mission, the Air Force continued bombing these areas using SIAI Marchetti SF.260's and FAC's of the Navy kept hovering around Gurunagar Jetty to create a diversion.
+In preparation for the mission, the Air Force continued bombing these areas using SIAI Marchetti SF.260's and fast attack craft (FAC) of the Navy kept hovering around Gurunagar Jetty to create a diversion.

 The operation was carried out in 2 waves, 10 boats comprising 120 troops each, with the break of dawn under the cover of Heavy weaponry located from Mandativ island.
 Under heavy RPG, Five Zero and Mortar fire from the LTTE the Navy transported troops to within 50m of beach.
 Although the casualties were high, the Sri Lankan troops managed to break the siege at the Jaffna Fort and rescue the troops stranded inside.
 Despite the valor shown at the face of the enemy in a daring operation, the Navy officers and the sailors who took part were not recommended for a Gallantry medal by the Navy hierarchy citing said actions were a part of their job.